Please note: Information on this page relates to the 2016 academic year unless otherwise specified.

 The courses in the Software Engineering programme address these issues.
 Students learn about the processes for managing software projects involving many people and work together to solve problems and develop experience.
 The final-year courses explore a range of advanced topics in Software Engineering, building directly on the research expertise of the academic staff.

-Software Engineering can be taken as a specialisation in the Bachelor of Engineering (BE).
+Software Engineering can be taken as a major in the Bachelor of Engineering with Honours BE(Hons).

-Software Engineering students must complete the following components to obtain their BE (SWEN):
+Software Engineering students must complete the following components to obtain their BE(Hons) in Software Engineering.

-This consists of the following courses, which provide the necessary foundation for a BE (SWEN):
+This consists of the following courses, which provide the necessary foundation for a BE(Hons) (SWEN):

 To gain entry to Part 2, students will need to pass their Part 1 courses with at least a B average.

-This is the core component of the BE, and is made up of various 200, 300 and 400-level courses:
+This is the core component of the BE(Hons), and is made up of various 200, 300 and 400-level courses:

 - ENGR 301, 302, 401, 489